SUMMARY

 Location : Dubrovnik

-Today your adventure comes to an end.
-There are no activities planned and you are free to depart at any time.
-There's lots to see and do here in the wonderful city of Dubrovnik, so if you’d like to stay longer, just speak to your booking agent.
+Today, your adventure comes to an end.
+There are no activities planned and you can depart at any time.
+There's lots to see and do here in Dubrovnik, so if you’d like to stay longer, just speak to your booking agent.

 Reference : IT